-Cross-reference with other KWIs: Compare data with other KWIs that may be linked to air quality (litter quality, footpad condition, leg condition, etc.) and overall flock health outcomes to understand and detect trends.
+Cross-reference with other KWIs: Compare data with other KWIs that may be linked to air quality (e.g., litter quality, footpad condition, and/or leg condition) and overall flock health outcomes to understand and detect trends.

 Review and improve protocols: Conduct a thorough analysis of the protocols in place to take action when a deviation is discovered.
 Assess if adequate training is available and has been administered.
 Revisit the responsible parties and opportunities to invest in environment or technology improvements or training to address issues and increase positive welfare outcomes.